tbp.monty.frameworks.utils#

 - Parameters:

-ms1 – multiple orthonormal vectors. shape = (N, 3, 3)
+ms1 – Multiple orthonormal vector sets with shape = (N, 3, 3).

-ms2 – orthonormal vectors to align with. shape = (3, 3)
+ms2 – Orthonormal vectors to align with, shape = (3, 3).

 as_scipy – Whether to return a list of N scipy.Rotation objects or a np.array of rotation matrices (N, 3, 3).